 “The prediction from the previous time step is first passed through a small pre-net containing 2 fully connected layer. […].
 The pre-net output and attention context vector are concatenated and passed through a stack of 2 uni-directional LSTM layer […].
 The concatenation of the LSTM output and the attention context vector is projected through a linear transform to predict the target spectrogram frame.
-Finally, the predicted mel spectrogram is passed through a 5-layer convolutional post-net which predicts a residual to add to the prediction to improve the overall reconstruction”.
+Finally, the predicted mel spectrogram is passed through a 5-layer convolutional post-net which predicts a residual to add to the prediction to improve the overall reconstruction.”